Divide-By-0/blog/content/posts/zkemail.md

 If you're using zk-email for semi-anonymity (to prove that you're some member of a set, without revealing which member), note that if you post a message on-chain containing a nullifier derived from the email, like a body hash, then the receiving mailserver will be able to associate you with your nullifier, which would link your on-chain message to your identity.
 For this reason, there's a fundamental tradeoff between being undoxxable to your mailserver and being able to prove the uniqueness of your pseudonymous identity.
 If you're using an application that uses nullifiers and you're worried about your mailserver reading your mail and de-anonymizing you, you should use an encrypted email provides like Skiff or Protonmail to ensure privacy.
 We expect existing expectations (i.e. your email provider doesn't snoop through your email) and privacy legislation to be a temporary preventative mechanism until encrypted email providers are more widely adopted, but it shouldn't be relied on for anonymity-critical applications.

+Note that it is impossible to do proofs of mails sent to Protonmail because they mangle the delimiters by [adding a random 128 bit hex value](https://github.com/ProtonMail/mimemessage.js/blob/d822999942ba10d504b9d0214314ff508517009f/lib/Entity.js#L175).
+You can see that they [decrypt with a fixed random string](https://github.com/ProtonMail/protoncore_ios/blob/38bda3e7b171049eba3ac57917d1c20bb733e8a5/libraries/Features/Sources/MailSending%2BBuilder.swift#L283) as well.
+Unfortunately, the best we can recommend is a self-hosted version of Skiff pre-acquisition instead.

-However, if you use the email wallet SDK to do anonymous transactions, you can have users put encrypted values in their email subjects, keeping content private from the email provider itself (and delay an acceptable amount for the mail server to not be able to cross-correlate).
+However, note that if you use the email wallet SDK to do anonymous transactions, you can have users put encrypted values in their email subjects, keeping content private from the email provider itself (and delay an acceptable amount for the mail server to not be able to cross-correlate).

 ## How Serverless ZK Twitter Verification Works